open-mmlab/mmengine/docs/en/migration/model.md

 runner.run([train_dataloader], [('train', 1)])
 ```

-Model based on MMCV must implement `train_step`, and return a `dict` contains these keys:
+Model based on MMCV must implement `train_step`, and return a `dict` which contains the following keys:

 - `loss`: Passed to `OptimizerHook` to calculate gradient.
 - num_samples: Passed to `LogBuffer` to count the averaged loss
-- log_vars: Passed to `LogBUffer` to count the averaged loss
+- log_vars: Passed to `LogBuffer` to count the averaged loss

 **Model based on MMEngine**